spryker/spryker-docs/docs/acp/user/intro-to-acp/aop-security-assessment.md

 {% info_block infoBox "Info" %}

-Threat modeling is highly recommended but not mandatory for the apps listed in the AOP catalog.
+Threat modeling is highly recommended but not mandatory for the apps listed in the ACP catalog.
 Some Spryker customers ask for threat modeling explicitly in addition to a penetration test.
 If the partner chooses not to get this done initially, they will need to go through that upon customer request.

 {% endinfo_block %}

 ## Security assessment and testing

-Spryker will conduct a security assessment for apps that are commercially distributed through the AOP apps catalog.
+Spryker will conduct a security assessment for apps that are commercially distributed through the ACP apps catalog.
 These tests include SAST (Static Application Security Testing) and penetration testing activities.
 The objective of these tests is to replicate what a malicious actor would typically do to gain unauthorized access to the app and steal information.

 {% info_block infoBox "Info" %}

-Penetration testing is mandatory for all applications in the AOP catalog.
+Penetration testing is mandatory for all applications in the ACP catalog.

 {% endinfo_block %}